 Standing near a local coal-fired power station and seeing the dark clouds coming from the boilers make you question the development priorities of the leadership.
 China's building some of the world's biggest wind turbines, but seems to be rather slow in installing the same efficient emissions filters commonly used across Western Europe.
 Because of this, the air quality in China is by far the worst I've experienced.

 It's not that China wouldn't want to import western technologies.
-In fact, most of the infrastructure in modern China is brought from the west.
-Many Chinese buildings are designed by western firms - all of Shanghai's skyscrapers above 400m height were done by American companies; the world's fastest commercial train, Shanghai Maglev, was developed and constructed by Germans.
+Many infrastructure and construction projects were done by western firms: all of Shanghai's skyscrapers above 400m height were designed by American companies; the world's fastest commercial train, Shanghai Maglev, was developed and constructed by Germans.

-The Maglev is one of many amazing achievements to be found here; however, the Maglev alone was $1.2 billion to build - which brings a question: "How come there's $1.2 bn for a short train connection; yet, there is no money to put better filtres to fossil fuel power plants?"
+The Maglev is one of many amazing achievements to be found here; however, the Maglev alone was $1.2 billion to build - which brings a question: "How come there's $1.2 bn for a short train connection; yet, there is no money to put better filters to fossil fuel power stations?"
 Similar thoughts followed me the entire time I stayed there.

-The tap water in China isn't potable, and so most are buying water in plastic bottles.
+The tap water in China isn't potable, so most buy water in plastic bottles.
 There are some 1.4 billion people there; you can imagine the amount of energy spent to produce these bottles every day.
 Moreover, the plastic waste it generates is just enormous.
-And it goes beyond the bottles: many restaurants give you plates and cutlery enclosed in plastic, some hotels even wrap towels in plastic bags...
+And it goes beyond the bottles: many restaurants give you plates and cutlery enclosed in plastic; some hotels even wrap towels in plastic bags...
 Who needs this?

-Many Western countries see China as an equal economic player, while the Chinese classify it as a developing country.
-This was interesting to me, as usually it would be the other way around.
+Many Western countries see China as an equal economic player, while China classifies itself as a developing country.
+This was interesting to me, as I'd expect it to be the other way around.
 China has a long way to catch up with more environmentally friendly countries; however, considering the accomplishments they already have, it seems like the "developing" label is used only as an excuse to close eyes at some of the odd practices.